oviva-ag/ehealthid-relying-party/README.md

 ### Gematik Test Sektoraler IdP in Browser

-Since the Gematik Referenze IDP in the Test Environment needs a custom header, it can not be used directly in the browser for authentication.
+Since the Gematik reference IDP in the Test Environment needs a custom header, it can not be used directly in the browser for authentication.
 Setting up a proxy with a header filter can get around that limitation though.

 **Prerequisite:** Install some Chrome-ish browser like [Thorium](https://github.com/Alex313031/Thorium-MacOS/releases) or Chromium.